You are viewing a condensed mobile version of this NASPA webpage.

 Switch to full version.

-The event will be hosted by the Millburn, NJ NASPA club #411, and will take place at Millburn, NJ, USA on Saturday and Sunday October 27 and 28, 2012.
+The event will be hosted by Vancouver, BC NASPA club#545, and will take place at Vancouver, BC, Canada on Saturday and Sunday September 21 and 22, 2013.

 Players who wish to qualify must meet a minimum participation requirement of 24 NASPA rated tournament games played during the qualification period.
 These can be either TWL, CSW or a combination of both.